tidylang2026/tidylang2026.github.io/8_general_questions.md

 #### **Q14.
 How will the evaluation score be calculated?**
 Each **test utterance** will be paired with one **registration utterance**, following the provided **evaluation protocol** format (a list of <**enroll test_trial** > pairs).

+#### **Q15.
+Where can I download the evaluation data?**

+A link has been sent to all registered teams.
+Full evaluation data will be made public after the challenge closes.
+If you haven't received the link, please check the trash folder, or contact Yihan Wu (yihanwu@ruc.edu.cn).

 <br>

 # Contact